Shotgun sequencing: Hierarchical shotgun sequencing

 Although the full sequences of the BAC contigs is not known, their orientations relative to one another are known.
 There are several methods for deducing this order and selecting the BACs that make up a tiling path.
 The general strategy involves identifying the positions of the clones relative to one another and then selecting the fewest clones required to form a contiguous scaffold that covers the entire area of interest.
 The order of the clones is deduced by determining the way in which they overlap.
 Overlapping clones can be identified in several ways.
 A small radioactively or chemically labeled probe containing a sequence-tagged site (STS) can be hybridized onto a microarray upon which the clones are printed.
 In this way, all the clones that contain a particular sequence in the genome are identified.
 The end of one of these clones can then be sequenced to yield a new probe and the process repeated in a method called chromosome walking.

 Alternatively, the BAC library can be restriction-digested.
 Two clones that have several fragment sizes in common are inferred to overlap because they contain multiple similarly spaced restriction sites in common.
-This method of genomic mapping is called restriction fingerprinting because it identifies a set of restriction sites contained in each clone.
+This method of genomic mapping is called restriction or BAC fingerprinting because it identifies a set of restriction sites contained in each clone.
 Once the overlap between the clones has been found and their order relative to the genome known, a scaffold of a minimal subset of these contigs that covers the entire genome is shotgun-sequenced.

 Because it involves first creating a low-resolution map of the genome, hierarchical shotgun sequencing is slower than whole-genome shotgun sequencing, but relies less heavily on computer algorithms than whole-genome shotgun sequencing.
 The process of extensive BAC library creation and tiling path selection, however, make hierarchical shotgun sequencing slow and labor-intensive.
 Now that the technology is available and the reliability of the data demonstrated, the speed and cost efficiency of whole-genome shotgun sequencing has made it the primary method for genome sequencing.